fr1g/on.js/README.md

 # On.JS (WIP, **NOT USABLE**)

-*This is the experimental repo for On.js*
+tips: *This is the experimental repo for On.js*

 ## What is On.JS?